-Enrolment is currently complete for our Electronics Skills Programme that started in January 2021 however if you have interest in joining a future cohort of learners please submit your details via the enrolment form.
+Our first Electronics Skills Programme that started in January 2021 has now concluded, however if you have interest in joining a future cohort of learners please submit your details via the contact form.

-The programme is open to all ages and requires no pre-existing experience for entry-level roles.
+Tech Lancaster electronic skills training is open to all ages and requires no pre-existing experience for entry-level roles.
 All that is required is a practical can-do attitude and the willingness to learn.
-We are prioritising applications from ex-military veterans, recent graduates and career changers/returners from any previous practical or technical role, in any sector.

 On completing the free training course, our participants will be skill-ready for employment opportunities such as electronics production operatives, electronics technicians and electronics design engineers.
 Participants will gain confidence and globally recognised, electronics industry certifications.
 An interview with a local employer is guaranteed upon course completion.

 Now is the time to discover an exciting career in a global industry, at the forefront of science and technology.
 We can help you to hit the ground running!
-The programme is open to those currently in and out of employment, resident in the Lancashire or Greater Manchester areas.
+We hope to be able to run a second cohort of the skills programme very soon.
+Please keep an eye on our social media for updates.

 What is Tech Lancaster?